OSGeo/PROJ/docs/source/operations/operations_computation.rst

 This is not bad, but the global validity area of use is "Australia - onshore and EEZ", whereas GDA94 has a larger area of use.
-There is another road that can be taken by going throug GDA2020 instead of ITRF2008.
+There is another road that can be taken by going through GDA2020 instead of ITRF2008.
 The GDA94 to GDA2020 transformations operate on the respective geographic CRS, whereas GDA2020 to WGS 84 (G1762) operate on the geocentric CRS.
 Consequently, GDA2020 cannot be identifier as a hub by a "simple" self-join SQL request on